 During the program, participants attend three, two-day face-to-face workshops, interacting with an extended group of ALP participants from across the country.
 During the workshops participants come together to work collaboratively and build powerful friendships and alliances.
 Each two-day workshop is designed to deeply immerse participants in the subject matter and create valuable insights informed by collective experience.

 The ‘leader as coach’ sessions are designed to develop participants’ own coaching capacity so they can not only increase their own self-awareness and developmental insights, but support learning in others.
-Participants are invited to reach out to their peers in order to form effective partnerships in which they can utilise coaching models to practice meaningful, outcome-driven coaching and mentoring conversation.
+Participants are invited to reach out to their peers in order to form effective partnerships in which they can utilize coaching models to practice meaningful, outcome-driven coaching and mentoring conversations.